Available in Classic and VPC

 apiVersion: apps/v1 kind: Deployment metadata: name: test-mysql labels: name: test-mysql spec: replicas: 1 selector: matchLabels: name: test-mysql template: metadata: labels: name: test-mysql spec: imagePullSecrets: - name: regcred containers: - name: test-mysql image: <registry-name>.ncr.ntruss.com/mysql:5.7.21 env: - name: MYSQL_ROOT_PASSWORD value: "1234"

-When you log in to the endpoint of a specific registry using the docker login command, you can upload (push) Docker container images to the registry.
+When you log in to a registry endpoint using the docker login command, you can push Docker container images to the registry.

-To upload (push) Docker container images to the registry, you need to first create (docker commit) a Docker container image of the container, and then apply tags (docker tag) to the created image.
+To push Docker container images to a registry, you must first create an image using docker commit and then apply a tag using docker tag.
 For more information, see the user guide and related documents from the Docker website.

-To upload (push) Docker container images to the registry, follow these steps:
+To push Docker container images to a registry:

-This section describes how to upload (push) jenkins:latest Docker container images to the registry with an example.
+This section describes how to push the jenkins:latest Docker container image to a registry with an example.

-docker logincommand in the Docker CLI environment to log in to the target registry.- For more information, see Log in from Docker CLI.
+docker logincommand to log in to the target registry.- For more information, see Log in from Docker CLI.

 $ docker login -u <access-key-id> <registry-name>.<region-code>.ncr.ntruss.com